santiagosayshey/Rogue/README.md

 ### Preview:

 ![Preview_GIF](/GitHub/preview.gif)

-_it's less janky than in the gif...
+_the gif makes it look way more janky than it actually is..._